llwasampijja/ireporter-challenge-two/README.md

 This API is deployed on heroku.
 Find it [here](https://ireporter-challenge-two.herokuapp.com/api/v1 "iReporter on Heroku")

 ## API Documentation
-The API Endpoints of this project have been documented using Swagger UI and postman.
+The API Endpoints of this project have been documented using Swagger UI and Postman.
 * The Swagger-UI documentation can be found [here](https://ireporter-challenge-two.herokuapp.com/api/v1/docs "iReporter Swagger-UI Documentation")
 * The Postman documentation can be found [here](https://documenter.getpostman.com/view/5689256/Rzn8QMm9 "IReporter Documentation")